cainweideman/Groninger-Archieven/README.md

 2. Binarizes the PNG images to enhance OCR accuracy.
 3. Performs OCR to extract text from the binarized images.
 4. Identifies and extracts personal details (e.g., names and addresses) using a Large Language Model.
+5. Combines the JSON output of the LLM into one JSON per book (optional).
+6. Converts the JSON files into CSV files (optional).

 The ultimate goal is to create a structured dataset of persons mentioned in these historical documents.